Teaching Artists

 ariel.garcia@peoplesmusicschool.org

 Ariel Garcia was born and raised in Chicago’s La Villita neighborhood where at the tender age of eight, he began his formal training on the violin.
-Ariel holds degrees from the DePaul University School of Music, the University of Nebraska, and is a doctoral candidate at the University of Wisconsin.
+Ariel holds degrees from DePaul University, the University of Nebraska, and the University of Wisconsin.
 He has had extensive performance experience with orchestras such as the Civic Orchestra of Chicago, the Illinois Symphony Orchestra, and the Madison Symphony Orchestra.
 Ariel is also an avid chamber musician.
 He is a founding member of the Music of the Americas Ensemble (MAE), a Chicago based ensemble consisting of classically trained Latino musicians from all over the Americas.

 Ariel Garcia